yeyang1/yeyang1.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a Ph.D.
 Candidate in Economics at the City University of New York Graduate Center (CUNY GC).
-My research fields are spatial econometrics, panel data, applied macroeconometrics and regional economics.
+My research fields are spatial econometrics, Bayesian econometrics and their applications in machine learning and big data.

 I will be available for interviews during the 2021 ASSA Annual Meeting.